 The information contained in this Annual Security and Fire Safety Report is available to new and prospective students and employees, as well as their families, all current members of the campus community and to the public.
-We are committed to University Safety and security in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act (The Clery Act).
+We are committed to the University's safety and security in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act (The Clery Act).